dentaku65/pelisalacartait/README.md

 This is a "silly" repo of italian plugins for Pelisalacarta

-In order to add them you have to download channelselector.py and the add the plugin
+In order to add them you have to download channelselector.py and then add the plugin

 Place the channelselector in the correct place